Alphabet Inc. (GOOG) Shares Down Despite Recent Market Volatility

-Alphabet Inc. (NASDAQ: GOOG)’s stock price has decreased by -1.36 compared to its previous closing price of 97.10.
-However, the company has seen a gain of 0.34% in its stock price over the last five trading days.
-The Wall Street Journal reported 6 hours ago that YouTube CEO Susan Wojcicki Is Stepping Down
+Alphabet Inc. (NASDAQ: GOOG)’s stock price has decreased by -1.24 compared to its previous closing price of 95.78.
+However, the company has seen a fall of -0.28% in its stock price over the last five trading days.
+The Wall Street Journal reported on 02/16/23 that YouTube CEO Susan Wojcicki Is Stepping Down

-The price-to-earnings ratio for Alphabet Inc. (NASDAQ: GOOG) is above average at 21.14x.
-There are mixed opinions on the stock, with 37 analysts rating it as a “buy,” 7 rating it as “overweight,” 5 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for Alphabet Inc. (NASDAQ: GOOG) is above average at 20.56x, Analysts have differing opinions on the stock, with 37 analysts rating it as a “buy,” 7 as “overweight,” 5 as “hold,” and 0 as “sell.”

 Top 5 Undervalued Stocks To Own In 2023